-Digital twin in manufacturing is a virtual replication of a warehouse, factory, machinery, physical product, or system created using real-time data from sensors and IoT devices.
-Digital twin technology offers real-time views of manufacturing spaces that facilitate decision-making and improve processes as operators can see the integrated system information that they need, in the context of the physical space that is captured.
+Digital twin in manufacturing is a virtual replica of a warehouse, factory, machinery, physical product, or system created using real-time data from sensors and IoT devices.
+Digital twin technology offers real-time views of manufacturing spaces that facilitate informed decision-making and improve processes.

 Digital replicas are utilized throughout the entire product lifecycle, from product design and prototyping to production, operation, and maintenance.
 In the manufacturing industry, a 3D digital twin provides an immersive digital representation of the physical space, from machinery to the factory floor layout.
 Digital twins in manufacturing give access to the facility for training, touring, and planning without introducing safety hazards, disruption risks, or travel needs.

 Industry 4.0: How digital twins and smart technology are transforming manufacturing

 At the dawn of the 19th century, steam power and mechanization led to the first industrial revolution.
-Two centuries later, we find ourselves in the midst of Industry 4.0 — a digital transformation that integrates digital twin modeling, augmented reality, IoT, and machine learning to enhance manufacturing productivity and automate many key processes.
+Two centuries later, we find ourselves in the midst of Industry 4.0 — a digital transformation that integrates digital twin modeling, augmented reality, the Internet of Things (IoT), and machine learning to enhance manufacturing productivity and automation of many key processes.

 According to a 2022 survey from tech advisory firm ISG, 69% of respondents from the manufacturing sector say they have smart technology initiatives in place.
 And nearly two-thirds of respondents say that they’re embracing smart manufacturing in hopes of reducing costs.

 With Matterport, teams have access to a visual digital twin that models a physical space at one moment in time.
 But when integrated with IoT sensors, your digital twins can go to the next level, offering real-time data and powerful insights into your manufacturing operations.
 Together, these cutting-edge technologies help companies optimize safety and automate manufacturing processes.

-5 use cases of digital twins in manufacturing
+5 examples of how digital twins are used in manufacturing

 Immersive, low-risk training